-Thus, before applying for a job it would a good measure to check on employment requirements to know what you can expect during interview.
+Thus, before applying for a job it would a good measure to check on employment requirements to know what you can expect during the interview.

-A lot of states require applicants to offer a notarized summary that explained offense along with a certified copy of the final documents of the court.
+A lot of states require applicants to offer a notarized summary that explained the offense along with a certified copy of the final documents of the court.
 The court documents directly come from a court in a sealed envelope.

 Can you be a nurse with a DUI in California?